 But, a spending freeze is also great idea for when you want to save for something.
 Whether you want to pay off debt or go on vacation, cutting your spending way back for a certain amount of time can help you save for it!

 How long should I do a spending freeze?

 The length of your no spend challenge is completely up to you.
-If you’re new to a spending freeze, I recommend starting with a weekend.
+If this is your first spending freeze, I recommend starting with a weekend.

 Weekends are a great way to start because they’re short, but they’re also challenging because this is where people tend to spend the most money.

-Then, after you conquer your no-spend weekend, you can move on to a no-spend week or even a month.
-I have even heard of people doing no-spend years.
+Then, after you conquer your no-spend weekend, you can move on to a no-spend week or even an entire month.
+I have even heard of people doing an entire year.

 What are the rules of a spending freeze challenge?

-Everybody’s no-spend rules will be different, and that’s the great thing…you make up your own rules.
+Everybody’s spending freeze rules will be different, and that’s the great thing…you make up your own spending freeze rules.

 But, you must make up your rules before starting your no-spend period.
 Start by creating a list of things you can and can’t spend money on during your freeze.